Summer Magic (film): Songs

-Production notes
+Production

-The screenplay was adapted by Sally Benson, author of the semi-autobiographical short stories that were the basis of M-G-M's similarly-themed early 1900s era Meet Me in St. Louis (1944), starring Judy Garland and Margaret O'Brien.
+The screenplay was adapted by Sally Benson, author of the semi-autobiographical short stories that were the basis of M-G-M's similarly themed early 1900s era Meet Me in St. Louis (1944), starring Judy Garland and Margaret O'Brien.

-At first, Walt Disney did not care for "Ugly Bug Ball", but songwriter Robert Sherman explained that to bugs, other bugs were not ugly even if they looked ugly to us, beauty being in the eye of the beholder.
+At first, Walt Disney did not care for "Ugly Bug Ball", but songwriter Robert Sherman explained "that to bugs, other bugs were not ugly even if they looked ugly to us, beauty being in the eye of the beholder".
 Disney liked the idea and the song went on to become one of the popular songs of the year.
 It was sung by Burl Ives.
 "On the Front Porch" is songwriter Robert Sherman's personal favorite song from his own work.

 Release

 The film poster and other associated advertising art were illustrated by artist Paul Wenzel.

-Critical response
+Reception

 Variety called the film "an easy-to-take entertainment that promises to be of particular delight to the younger element.
-The Disney trademark shows through all the way, meaning devotees of Tennessee Williams had better not be invited".
+The Disney trademark shows through all the way, meaning devotees of Tennessee Williams had better not be invited."
 John L. Scott of the Los Angeles Times wrote: "School vacationers, and their parents, will find that Walt Disney's 'Summer Magic' lives up to its title admirably ...
-The plot of 'Summer Magic' is slim but producer Disney and director James Neilson have worked sentimentality and humor into a nice blend".
-Richard L. Coe of The Washington Post stated, "'Summer Magic' was a pleasure to the small fry who packed the Metropolitan yesterday, but this Walt Disney gift, which includes Hayley Mills and Burl Ives, will charm oldsters as well".
+The plot of 'Summer Magic' is slim but producer Disney and director James Neilson have worked sentimentality and humor into a nice blend."
+Richard L. Coe of The Washington Post stated, "'Summer Magic' was a pleasure to the small fry who packed the Metropolitan yesterday, but this Walt Disney gift, which includes Hayley Mills and Burl Ives, will charm oldsters as well."
 The pseudonymous "Mae Tinee" of the Chicago Tribune wrote that "I was disappointed in this one.
 It is a perfectly clean, wholesome story which seems to aim at the amusing nostalgia of a 'Meet Me in St. Louis' but never achieves it.
-The plot is both calculated and obvious and all the characters are drawn with a heavy hand".
-The Monthly Film Bulletin commented that the ingredients of the film "could mean a sticky confection, but thanks to the intelligent, and at times very funny script, and a well integrated cast, the result is a delicious soufflé".
+The plot is both calculated and obvious and all the characters are drawn with a heavy hand."
+The Monthly Film Bulletin commented that the ingredients of the film "could mean a sticky confection, but thanks to the intelligent, and at times very funny script, and a well integrated cast, the result is a delicious soufflé."
 Filmink said Maguire "looks like she's going to fall asleep".
+Mills herself later said that [Summer Magic] was "the worst of the films she made for Disney".